 The Prestige comes with three intelligent attachments which fit and adapt to deliver a tailored treatment program for each specific body part.
 There's an attachment for precise use on the upper lip, chin or jawline.
 The filter automatically adjusts the light treatment for gentle but effective use on more sensitive skin.
 There's also an underarm and bikini filter, which is designed to treat stronger, thicker hair, as well as a body filter, which has a curved, contour-following design for fast treatment on large body areas like legs, arms and stomach.

-It should be used every two weeks for eight weeks until skin is smooth and hair-free, then a top-up every 4 to 8 weeks is required, leaving plenty of time for you to enjoy your hair-free skin.
+The Philips Lumea Prestige should be used every two weeks for eight weeks until your skin is smooth and hair-free, then a top-up every 4 to 8 weeks is required, leaving plenty of time for you to enjoy your hair-free skin.